pablojj1808/pablojj1808/README.md

 ### Hi there 👋
-- 🎓 I’m currently on ...  hiohdqdq
+- 🎓 I’m currently on
-- 🌱 I’m currently earning
+- 🌱 I’m currently learning software engineering at UGR.
-- 💬 Ask me about ...
+- 💬 Ask me about code and computer processes!
+- 📨 @pablojj1808 | pablojjinfo@gmail.com
 <!--
 **pablojj1808/pablojj1808** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.